iainbx/tournament-results/README.md

 Unit tests and system tests for the tournament module.

 ###Database Setup
-To create the tournament database in PostgreSQL, with its tables and views, run the following `psql` command on the command line.
+To create the tournament database in PostgreSQL, with it's tables and views, run the following `psql` command on the command line.
 ```Shell
 psql -f tournament.sql